beescoop/Obeesdoo/beesdoo_product_usability/README.rst

 ~~~~~~~

 * Beescoop - Cellule IT
-* Coop IT Easy SCRLfs
+* Coop IT Easy SC

 Contributors
 ~~~~~~~~~~~~

 * Beescoop - Cellule IT
-* Coop IT Easy SCRLfs
+* Coop IT Easy SC

 Maintainers
 ~~~~~~~~~~~